 Aviation and Aerospace Translation Services

-At ASTA-USA, we have specialist divisions to cater for distinct sectors of business and industry, one of which is for dedicated aviation and aerospace translation services.
+At ASTA-USA, we have dedicated specialists who cater to and deliver expert translations to distinct sectors of business and industry, such as aviation and aerospace.
 It goes without saying that our translators are expert linguists.
-But, due to the hugely technical nature of an industry sector such as aviation and aerospace, it is vital that the individuals we assign to your project team are fluent not just in language but in the vernacular (some might say ‘jargon’) too.
+However, due to the hugely technical nature of an industry sector such as aviation and aerospace, it is vital that the individuals we assign to your project team are fluent not just in language but in the vernacular (some might say ‘jargon’) as well.

 Aviation translation covered—from nose to tail…

 You could argue that aviation started in around the fifth century BC with the invention of the kite by (equally arguably) the Chinese philosophers Mozi and Lu Ban.
 There are pretty solid records that show early kites were used for measuring the wind (no surprises there), communication for military purposes and signaling, and… lifting people—like ancient parascending.

 The first powered flight took place at Kitty Hawk, December 17, 1903 thanks to the engineering efforts of brothers Orville and Wilbur Wright, of course.
 Fast forward to 1939 and the Heinkel He 178 took to the skies making it the first turbojet powered flight—but that was kept secret by the Germans.
 The first the public knew about jet aviation was actually the Italian-engineered Caproni Campini N. 1 prototype in 1940.
 By the end of World War II, multiple countries around Europe, the USSR, the United States and Japan were all designing, building and flying jet airplanes.